 First Look Review: New Mitsubishi Outlander PHEV (2026) gains all-round updates

+The global-spec vehicle shown in this story shares nearly identical styling, mechanical upgrades, and features of the U.S.-bound version.
 Some areas we highlighted needing improvement during our review have been updated in the new version.
 Here’s more:

 Design

 On to the sides, the refreshed Outlander PHEV gets new 20-inch wheel options with thicker spokes which give the SUV a premium look.
 At the rear, the two noticeable changes are the reworked taillights with a smoked effect, and a revised grey trim piece on the lower bumper.
+The company also says all exterior lighting is now LED.

 Interior

-Our experience in the new Mitsubishi Outlander Plug-in Hybrid
+Experience in the new Mitsubishi Outlander Plug-in Hybrid

 At 5’7″, I found getting in and out of the new Mitsubishi Outlander Plug-in Hybrid easy.
 When I sat in the driver’s seat, I felt the back support was decent and liked the under-thigh support, too, though it could have been slightly better.
-Outward visibility was clear in all directions, and the digital rear-view mirror provided a crisp, unobstructed view of the back.
-Headroom was generous, offering around seven to eight inches even in my preferred driving position.

 In the rear, I had adequate knee room, but legroom felt limited.
 The floor was positioned a bit high, which compromised under-thigh support.
 Back support was good, and the reclining function added flexibility for longer journeys.
-The wide central armrest integrates two large cup holders, and the outboard seats feature heating.
-Mitsubishi also provides a dedicated rear climate control zone with dual air vents, two USB-C ports, and an AC power outlet.

 Specifications